erudituse/pub-Jira-Monte_Carlo/README.md

 <li>credFile: name of the json file that has the creds</li>
 <li>csvFolderPath: enter path where you want to csv files to be written</li>
 <li>imagesPath: enter path where you want the statistics graphs stored</li>
-<li>release: If you use Fix/Version field in Jira to track releases, update this field as a string otherwise leave it blank</li>
+<li>release: If you use Fix/Version field in Jira to track releases, update this field as a string otherwise leave it blank.
+The analysis is created to work for the entire jira project or just ONE release.
+You will get an error if you attempt to add multiple release values</li>
-<li>epic_to_exclude: If you want to exclude any Epics from the analysis update the Epic Names as a list othrewise leave blank if you want to include all Epics</li>
+<li>epic_to_exclude: Leave this value blank if you want to include all Epics in the project, else enter the Epic Name as strings within this list</li>
-<li>base_url: This is the base URL of accessing the Atlassian install </li>
-<li>api_end_point: this is the API end point specific to your install </li>
-<li>jql_query: update the fields you need to export out <br /> <br />
-Note: concatenate the base_url, api_end_point and jql_query to test the link in a Browser or Postman.
-When testing, you will need to inject the Project KEY between the api_end_point and jql query<br />
-Note: custom fields might need to be added/edited for your install.
-The custom field "customfield_10007" in the config code is to get the "Epic link" or "parent" for each ticket</li>
 <li>excluded_issue_types: Update this list if you want to exclude any ticket types from the analysis.
 The default is "Epic", "Study (Spike)", "Test", "Sub-tasks"</li>
 <li>not_started_contributing_states: there's likely going to be queues in your workflow that don't contribute to Cycle Time calculations.
 Default is "Backlog" and "To Do".
 Update this list to suite your unique workflow</li>
 <li>excluded_from_status: Jira change logs include two statuses for each field changed: From and To.
 Tickets in the Backlog, To-Do and Done queues don't contribute to cycle time.
 Update this for your own unique workflow.
 For example, in your workflow, tickets in UAT might not count towards Cycle Time. </li>